 Deadline: 2022

-Summary: The High-Ambition Coalition for Nature and People aims at protecting 30% of land and seas, fostering nature-based solutions (NBS) and, more generally, an ambitious post-2020 global biodiversity framework.
-The Commission launched a Coalition of Botanical Gardens, Zoos, Aquaria and Research Centres for mobilising massive citizens’ support across the globe.
+Summary: The High-Ambition Coalition for Nature and People aims to protect 30% of land and seas, foster nature-based solutions and an ambitious post-2020 global biodiversity framework.
+The European Commission and 23 Member States are currently Members of the Coalition.
+The Commission has also launched a Coalition of Botanical Gardens, Zoos, Aquaria and Research Centres for mobilising citizens’ support across the globe.

 Links: